xubingyue/avocadodb/Documentation/Books/HTTP/Replications/README.md

 ### Replication

-This is an introduction to ArangoDB's HTTP replication interface.
+This is an introduction to AvocadoDB's HTTP replication interface.
 The replication architecture and components are described in more details in [Replication](../../Manual/Administration/Replication/index.html).